http://invisible-island.net/personal/

 Those are citations of my work.
 Papers are a different matter.

 The (two-page, counting the table) letter regarding Sackman and the 28:1 ratio has gotten the most citations.
-Some of the more interesting comments are shown via Microsoft Academic.
+Some of the more interesting comments were found via Microsoft Academic (defunct since 2021).
 Google Scholar found the majority of the list shown here (which I have ordered by date, and filled in details).
 The list is provided to demonstrate (to myself, at any rate) that the letter has become a lasting part of the relevant technical literature.

 1. Predicting performance in computer programming courses